Pursue Research in:

 - Mechanical Engineering

 In this six-week program, academically motivated rising seniors conduct research for 40 hours per week under the guidance of a faculty member, postdoctoral fellow, or graduate student mentor.

-RISE Internship students tackle a research project and acquire valuable technical and analytical skills, culminating in the RISE poster symposium.
-In some cases, research interns submit their work to national science fair contests such as the Siemens Competition and the Intel Science Talent Search.
+As a RISE Internship student, you will tackle a research project and acquire valuable technical and analytical skills, culminating in the RISE Poster Symposium.
+In some cases, research interns submit their work to national science fair contests such as the Regeneron Science Talent Search and the Intel International Science and Engineering Fair.

-Throughout the six weeks of the program, students participate in weekly workshops with the RISE Program Manager, who provides insight into the scientific process, research ethics, how to read a research paper, how to make a poster, and how to network in the scientific community.
-There are also sessions on college admission strategies and pre-professional health programs built into the experience.
+Throughout the six weeks of the program, you will participate in weekly workshops with the RISE Program Manager, who provides insight into the scientific process, research ethics, reading a research paper, making a poster, and networking in the scientific community.
+You will also benefit from valuable sessions on college admission strategies and pre-professional health programs built into the experience.